ryanohcodes/javabrains-bootcamp-notes/NOTES.md

 ### What do java backend engineers do?
-  *Build java backends using java to talk to databases.
+- Build java backends using java to talk to databases.
-  *Supplying apis for people to consume.
+- Supplying apis for people to consume.
 Mostly other devs.

 ### What is the Three tier architecture?

 The three tier architecture is way to organize work.
 Front end tier, mid tier (you), database.

-Browser talks to cdn (content delivery network) - distributed servers that delivers content based on geographic location.
-Edge server has a copy of the content from the origin server.
+### What is the CDN (content delivery network) ?
+- A CDN is a group of distributed servers that delivers content based on geographic location.
+- There is an origin server that has the original content and edge servers that has a copy of the content.

+### How does a DNS request work?
-A browser sends a request to the DNS server to resolve the domain name of the url to the corresponding IP address.
+- A browser sends a request to the DNS server to resolve the domain name of the url to the corresponding IP address.
 DNS is an alias converting URL to an IP.

-DNS server returns the IP address of the closest CDN edge server to user’s location.
+- DNS server returns the IP address of the closest CDN edge server to user’s location.

 Browser talks to the backend server and that talks to the database